Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Methods

 Here we present a study on the critical state in two platelet-shaped samples of EuFe$_2$(As$_{1-x}$P$_x$)$_2$, \#1 and \#2, with the shortest dimension corresponding to the crystal $c$-axis (see figure \ref{fig:1}(b)).
 Sample \#1 has nominally optimal P-composition $x\approx0.21$, as indicated in figure \ref{fig:1}(d), with $T_c\approx24$~K~$>T_\mathrm{FM}\approx19.3$~K and dimensions $l~{\times}~w~{\times}~t$~=~$388\,\mu$m$~{\times}~297\,\mu$m$~{\times}~10~\mu$m.
 Sample \#2, in contrast, has higher P-composition $x\approx0.28$ such that $T_c\approx12$~K~$<T_\mathrm{FM}\approx19.3$~K, and dimensions $l~{\times}~w~{\times}~t$~=~$641\,\mu$m$~{\times}~410\,\mu$m$~{\times}~33~\mu$m.
 A schematic phase diagram for the system with the approximate positions of samples \#1 and \#2 is shown in figure \ref{fig:1}(a).
 Details of crystal growth are provided in \textit{Supplementary Note 1}.

 We probe the magnetic profile of our samples by utilising devices containing a linear array of microscopic Hall sensors (Hall sensor array, HSA).
 These devices are fabricated from a GaAs/AlGaAs heterostructure containing a two-dimensional electron gas (2DEG) located $\sim100$ nm below the surface.
 The 2DEG has a (dark) $T=1.5$~K carrier concentration $n_e=1.6\times10^{11}$~cm$^{-2}$ and electron mobility $\mu\approx1.5\times10^6$ cm$^2$~V$^{-1}$~s$^{-1}$.
 Using photolithography, the 2DEG is patterned into a linear array of nine Hall sensors.
 The sensors share a common current channel, have an active area of $5\times5$~$\mu$m$^2$, and centre-to-centre separation of 50~$\mu$m; a schematic is shown in figure \ref{fig:1}(c).
-Of the nine sensors, one sensor is located further away from the other eight in order to provide a reference measurement of the applied magnetic field without influence from the samples' magnetic response.
+Of the nine sensors, one sensor is located further away at a distance of 650~$\mu$m from the nearest sensor (the edge sensor, E) in order to provide a reference measurement of the applied magnetic field without influence from the samples' magnetic response (see \textit{Supplementary Note 2} for further details).

 The samples are mounted on the surface of the HSA devices using a low melting-temperature paraffin wax, positioned symmetrically across the current channel and with the shorter sample edges parallel to the current channel, as shown in figure \ref{fig:1}(c).
 Sample \#1 was positioned such that three sequential sensors were positioned at $y$~=~$8,\,58,\,108\,\mu$m from the sample centre.
 Due to its larger dimensions, alternate sensors with positions $y$~=~$-4,\,96,\,196\,\mu$m were used for sample \#2.
 These three different sensor positions we will refer to as centre (C), intermediate (I) and edge (E), respectively.